Managing spreadsheets

 • They are data dense: even a relatively small sized spreadsheet can contain millions of items and values and are stored much more efficiently than other file types.
 An equivalent sized word document contains a fraction of the data in a spreadsheet.

 • They can be very wide: unlike most other file types that can be displayed within the bounds of a page, spreadsheets often cannot be converted and displayed in their original form in PDF format.
-This results in incorrect formatting and the potential for thousands of pages which may not open in Smartview due to browser limitations.
+The converted result in Smartbox is based on default print boundaries.

 • They rarely contain grammatical context: our AI engine relies on grammatical and sentence structure analysis to identify PII.
 The typical structured data contained within spreadsheets does not allow for accurate analysis.